lukas-tr/vscode-materialdesignicons-intellisense/README.md

 - `materialdesigniconsIntellisense.insertSuffix`: Text inserted after the actual icon name.
 - `materialdesigniconsIntellisense.includeAliases`: Also include icon aliases in completion items.
 - `materialdesigniconsIntellisense.overrideFontPackagePath`: Override the path to the `@mdi/svg` package.
 To use a global installation, set this to `<global npm root>/@mdi/svg` where `<global npm root>` is the output of `npm root -g`
+- `materialdesigniconsIntellisense.kebabCase.noTextDeletionLanguages`: Already typed text won't be inserted for these langauges.
+A list of identifiers can be found [here](https://code.visualstudio.com/docs/languages/identifiers) or when executing the `Change Language Mode` command.
+- `materialdesigniconsIntellisense.camelCase.noTextDeletionLanguages`: Already typed text won't be inserted for these langauges.
+A list of identifiers can be found [here](https://code.visualstudio.com/docs/languages/identifiers) or when executing the `Change Language Mode` command.
+- `materialdesigniconsIntellisense.homeAssistant.noTextDeletionLanguages`: Already typed text won't be inserted for these langauges.
+A list of identifiers can be found [here](https://code.visualstudio.com/docs/languages/identifiers) or when executing the `Change Language Mode` command.

 <!-- ## Known Issues